-The audiogram of the bottlenose dolphin shows that best sensitivity occurs near 50 kHz at a detection threshold level of about45 dB re 1 μ Pa (Nachtigall et al. 2000; Finneran and Houser 2006; Houser and Finneran 2006).
-Below the maximum sensitivity, thresholds increased (indicating less sensitivity) continuously up to a level of 137 dB re 1 μ Pa at 75 Hz; above 50 kHz, thresholds increased slowly up to a level of 55 dB re 1 μ Pa at 100 kHz, then increased rapidly above this to about 135 dB re 1 μ Pa at 150 kHz.
+Audiograms of the bottlenose dolphins shows that best sensitivity occurs near 50 kHz at a detection threshold level of about 45 dB re 1 μ Pa with a range of underwater hearing from 10 to 150 kHz (Houser and Finneran 2006).
+Below the maximum sensitivity, thresholds increased (indicating less sensitivity)

+continuously up to a level of 137 dB re 1 μ Pa at 75 Hz; above 50 kHz, thresholds increased slowly up to a level of 55 dB re 1 μ Pa at 100 kHz, then increased rapidly above this to about 135 dB re 1 μ Pa at 150 kHz.
 Bottlenose dolphin hearing sensitivity varies with age and sex, with a progressive loss of high frequency hearing with age, and with males exhibiting an earlier onset of hearing loss than females (Houser and Finneran 2006).
-The full range of functional hearing is estimated to occur between approximately 75 Hz and 160 kHz, placing them among the group of cetaceans that can hear mid-frequency sounds (Southall et al. 2007).
+Bottlenose dolphins are in the mid-frequency cetaceans functional hearing group which has an estimated auditory bandwidth of 150 Hz and 160 kHz (Southall et al. 2007).

 Distribution.
-The bottlenose dolphin has a worldwide distribution ranging from latitudes of 45°N to 45°S. Bottlenose dolphins are found most commonly in coastal and continental shelf waters of tropical and temperate regions of the world.
-They occur in most enclosed or semi-enclosed seas, as well as in shallow, murky estuarine waters and deep, clear offshore waters in oceanic regions (Wells et al. 2009).
+The bottlenose dolphin has a worldwide distribution ranging from latitudes of 45° N to 45° S (Wells and Scott 2002).
+Bottlenose dolphins are found both in coastal and offshore waters with surface temperatures between 10 and 32°C (Wells and Scott 2002).
+Some populations of bottlenose dolphin appear to be migratory, others have year-round home ranges, and some a combination of long-range movements and local residency (Wells and Scott 2002).
 In the Hawaiian Islands stock complex, over 99% of the bottlenose dolphins belonging to the insular populations were documented in waters of 1,000 m (3,280 ft) or less (Carretta et al. 2014).
+In a habitat use study around the main Hawaiian Islands, Baird et al. (2013) recorded bottlenose dolphins throughout the year with most observations in waters less than 500 m (1,640 ft) deep.
 A Hawai'i pelagic stock is recognized, although little is known about their distribution.
-Although in most areas bottlenose dolphins do not migrate (especially where they occur in bays, sounds, and estuaries), seasonal shifts in abundance do occur in many areas (Griffin and Griffin 2004).

 Threats.
 Bottlenose dolphins are susceptible to the same potential threats that are generally applicable to all cetacean species known to occur in the Action Area.
+Major threats for bottlenose dolphins include entanglement in fishing gear, habitat destruction and degradation, biotoxins linked to algal blooms, and illegal feeding and harassment (NOAA 2018a).
 There are no known threats in the Action Area that are specific to only bottlenose dolphins.